 The plant has leaves above the ground for only two months each year[

 Although plants are hermaphrodite, individual flowers are often male[

 ].
 A very palatable taste after being boiled[

 ].
 When cold it has a taste somewhat like nuts[

 The roots of all the various species in the genus Panax are known to be rich sources of a range of medicinally active compounds, especially saponins.
 All of the species, especially those in eastern Asia, are highly valued for their medicinal virtues.
 The best-known species in the genus (Panax ginseng) has a history of medicinal use going back many centuries.
 The other species are also valued in their own right, as well as often also being used and labelled as ginseng.

 Although closely related to the well-known herbal medicine ginseng, this species has been little researched for its medicinal virtues[

-A tea made from the whole plant has been used in the treatment of colic, indigestion, gout, hepatitis etc[
+A tea made from the whole plant has been used in the treatment of colic, indigestion, gout, hepatitis, chest pains etc[

 ].
 It has been chewed as a treatment for headache, short breath, fainting and nervous debility[